Edugem-Technologies/bombaysoftwares-tskit/README.md

 - `getRandomColor = (): string` : This function generates a random color in hexadecimal format.
 - `getTextFromHtml = (htmlString: string): string` : This function extracts text from an HTML string by removing HTML tags.
 - `evalBooleanValue(value: string | boolean | undefined): boolean` : This function checks if the value provided is "true" or true.
-- `getUnixConvertedDateTime({ timestamp = null, dateObj = null }: { timestamp?: number | null, dateObj?: Date | null }): string ` : Converts a timestamp or Date object to a formatted string representing the date and time in YYYY-MM-DD hh:mm:ss AM/PM.
 - `dateAndTimeFormat(dateObject: Date, showSeconds = true): string | null` : Formats a Date object into a string representation of date and time.
 - `dateFormat(dateObject: Date): string | null` : Formats a Date object into a string representation of date in DD-Mmm-YYYY format.
 - `dateFormatHHMM(dateObject: Date): string | null` : Formats a Date object into a string representation of date and time in DD-Mmm-YYYY, HH:mm format.
-- `getUnixConvertedIsoString(timestamp: number): string` :  Converts a timestamp to an ISO string representation.
 - `getTwodigitFormat(data: number): string | number | null` : Converts a number to a two-digit format by adding a leading zero if necessary.
 - `isValidJsonData(data: string): object | boolean` : Checks if a string is valid JSON data by attempting to parse it.
 - `getLocalDate(dateAndTime: string): string | null` : Retrieves the local date in a specific format from the provided date and time string.